Not the Nine O'Clock News: Records

 Three vinyl albums were released at the time the series was screening, entitled Not the Nine O'Clock News, Hedgehog Sandwich, and The Memory Kinda Lingers.
 These albums were very successful, with the first two both reaching the top ten of the UK albums chart, a rare feat for a spoken word album.
 Hedgehog Sandwich also peaked at number 89 in Australia.

 The original version of The Memory Kinda Lingers is a double LP.
 The second disc is titled Not in Front of the Audience and is a live recording of the cast's stage production.
 Hedgehog Sandwich and the first disc of The Memory Kinda Lingers were later combined on a BBC double-length cassette and double-CD set.

 "The Ayatollah Song" b/w "Gob on You" (as featured in the TV show) and "I Like Trucking" b/w "Supa Dupa" were also released as singles.

-The 1980 single "Typing Pool" by 'Pam and the Paper CClips(EMI 5015), is variously ascribed to Pamela Stephenson and NtNON.
+The 1980 single "Typing Pool" by 'Pam and the Paper Clips' (EMI 5015), is variously ascribed to Pamela Stephenson and NtNON.
 It was written by Roger and Nigel Planer, who were among the show's many writers.